NEUMA BEING IS AN ECOSYSTEM TO OPTIMIZE YOUR WELL-BEING AND CREATIVE PERFORMANCE

 fulfilling ones potential using their creative spirit.

 Manori Sumanasinghe is a Sri Lankan-American, Los Angeles-based designer and entrepreneur, working towards her California licensure in Architecture.
-She is passionate about community building and the role of Architecture + Design for a community’s well-being.
+She is passionate about community building both in the sense of uplifting our communities and building environments where communities can thrive.
 She has over two decades of experience in mindfulness practices.
+She finds well-being at the center of all her passions and purpose.
 This has taken her on a journey that led her to found NEUMASCAPE STUDIO & subsequently NEUMA BEING.